 - Brain trauma – conditions that can damage the brain such as tumors or strokes.

-- Infectious diseases – AIDS, meningitis or encephalitis that effect the brain or central nervous system can lead to epilepsy.
+- Infectious diseases – AIDS, meningitis, or encephalitis that affects the brain or central nervous system can lead to epilepsy.

 - Prenatal brain injury – babies in the womb may undergo brain damage as the result of poor nutrition, oxygen deficiency or an infection from the mother.
 These can lead to developmental disorders resulting in epilepsy.

 Epileptic Seizure Warnings and Risks

 How epilepsy happens is still not understood.
 However epileptic seizures are not random and can be triggered by certain events.
 Flickering lights are in fact a trigger, as we all know from warning signs in clubs, games, movies among other things.
 Other factors such as stress, lack of sleep, or alcohol abuse can also be seizure warning signs.

 There are many other factors that can trigger epilepsy.
 These can include family history, age, past instances of head injury, stroke or brain trauma, and infections.

 To diagnose epilepsy, it usually requires observation of your seizures and their possible cause.
 Your doctor will have you undergo a few tests to help figure out the cause of your seizures and diagnose epilepsy.
 They may order blood tests to see if there are any infections or underlying genetic conditions.
 You may also be ordered to undergo a neurological exam to evaluate for behavior, mental and movement ability or other functions.